udamir/allof-merge/README.md

 - Correctly merge items and additionalItems taking into account common validations
 - Supports rules extension to merge other document types and JsonSchema versions
 - Supports $refs and circular references either (internal references only)
+- Correctly merge of sibling content with $refs (optionally)
 - Typescript syntax support out of the box
 - No dependencies, can be used in nodejs or browser